Frequently Asked Questions

 What are the requirements you need to join A.I.M.E.?

-You must be a high school, college, or a votech student.
-If you have graduated high school, and are not planning on attending any educational institution, you must be employed or in a specialized job-training program.
-From an academic perspective, you must have a good academic standing.
+To participate, you must be a student in 7th or 8th grade, high school, college, university, or a vocational–technical institute.
+If you have graduated from high school and are not pursuing further education, you must be employed or enrolled in a specialized job-training program.
+Students are expected to maintain good academic standing.

-In terms of employment, the student or young adult must have a good reputation at their respective employer.
-If your job performance is below standard, you will not be qualified for our services.
-A positive work ethic is a key to developing a future career.
+For employment eligibility, students and young adults must maintain a good reputation with their employer.
+Those with below-standard job performance are not qualified for A.I.M.E. services.
+A positive work ethic is essential for developing a successful career.

 Is payment needed for any of the current programs?